-Computational Social Science Summer School › view all
+Computational Social Science Summer School on Democratic Debate › view all

 Research Incubators on Data-driven Modeling of Conflicts, Migration, Social Cohesion, and Democratic Debate